bns-hack/budionosan_bunnyshellstackjamhackathon/README.md

 **CODE DEVELOPMENT**

 1. Use Google Cloud Vertex AI Generative AI Studio for testing with prompt engineering such as temperature, token limit, top-K and top-P then choose PaLM 2 Text-Bison pretrained-model.
-2. Write Python (Streamlit) code (app.py) such as text input and response from your input/prompt that is powered by PaLM 2 Text-Bison pretrained-model.
+2. Write Python (Streamlit) code `app.py` such as text input and response from your input/prompt that is powered by PaLM 2 Text-Bison pretrained-model.
-3. Write Dockerfile for information Python version, install Python library that is already in requirements.txt file such as Streamlit and Google Cloud AI Platform.
+3. Write `Dockerfile` for information Python version, install Python library that is already in `requirements.txt` file such as Streamlit and Google Cloud AI Platform.
-4. Write requirements.txt for information Python libraries such as Streamlit and Google Cloud AI Platform.
+4. Write `requirements.txt` for information Python libraries such as Streamlit and Google Cloud AI Platform.
-5. Write docker-compose.yml for **Bunnyshell** root application path.
+5. Write `docker-compose.yml` for **Bunnyshell** root application path.
 6. Push all files to my GitHub repository that will be connected to **Bunnyshell**.

-**UPLOAD BUNNYSHELL.YAML AND TEMPLATE.YAML**
+**UPLOAD `bunnyshell.yaml` AND `template.yaml`**

 7. Click "Create environment" and fill the environment name then Click.
-8. Because I have a docker-compose.yml file, choose "Docker Compose or Package JSON" and click "Get started".
+8. Because I have a `docker-compose.yml` file, choose "Docker Compose or Package JSON" and click "Get started".
-9. Choose your Github account, also your Github repository, fill the branch name and your root application path (/docker-compose.yml) then click "Continue" and click "Continue" again.
+9. Choose your Github account, also your Github repository, fill the branch name and your root application path (`/docker-compose.yml`) then click "Continue" and click "Continue" again.
-10. Copy **Bunnyshell** environment, create a file called "bunnyshell.yaml" and upload this file to my Github repository that is connected to **Bunnyshell**.
+10. Copy **Bunnyshell** environment, create a file called `bunnyshell.yaml` and upload this file to my Github repository that is connected to **Bunnyshell**.
-11. Create a file called "template.yaml" and upload this file to my Github repository that is connected to **Bunnyshell**.
+11. Create a file called `template.yaml` and upload this file to my Github repository that is connected to **Bunnyshell**.

 **DEPLOY TO BUNNYSHELL CLUSTER USE CUSTOM TEMPLATES**

 12. Click "Templates" then click "Add custom templates".
-Fill the templates source name, choose your Github account, also your Github repository that already has "bunnyshell.yaml" and "template.yaml" file and fill the branch name.
+Fill the templates source name, choose your Github account, also your Github repository that already has `bunnyshell.yaml` and `template.yaml` file and fill the branch name.
 Click "Add custom templates".
 13. Click your template source name and click "Create environment".
 Fill the environment name and choose Project then click "Create environment".
 14. Click "Deploy", choose "Bunnyshell cluster" for Kubernetes cluster and click "Deploy" then wait for several minutes.
 You also can click "Pipeline" to see progress.
 (You can see the screenshot in the project media)
 15. After the pipeline is finished, you can click "URLs" and click your URL to a new tab.